salvoravida/recoil-toolkit/README.md

 Recoil is the next generation state management library: CM safe, memoized, atomic, transactional. [recoiljs.org](https://recoiljs.org)

 ## ℹ️ Abstract
-`recoil-toolkit` is a set of helpers, patterns and best practices for writing great apps with less effort.
+`recoil-toolkit` is a set of helpers, patterns and best practices about app state management (`recoil` based) for writing great apps with less effort.

 What you get out of the box: